You Might Have More Than A Migraine If…

 COMORBIDITIES

 Syringomyelia occurs when cerebrospinal fluid (CSF) is obstructed and a CSF filled cyst/cavity forms inside the spinal cord.
 This cyst is directly related to the obstruction of cerebrospinal fluid that can be caused by Chiari Malformation, Spinal Stenosis (a narrowing of the spinal canal, spinal cyst/tumor, a herniated disc), or irregular curvature of the spine (scoliosis).
 When that cyst/cavity extends into the medulla oblongata (the lowest part of the brainstem), it is called Syringobulbia, and it comes with a new set of symptoms consistent with the damage being done to the brainstem.
-So when Chiari Malformation exists with a syrinx, and there is no stenosis or disc problem in close proximity below it, the Chiari Malformation should be listed as the etiological cofactor for the syrinx.
-If more than just the Chiari Malformation is believed to be causing the syrinx, each would be more accurately described as a pathological cofactor.
+So when Chiari Malformation exists with a syrinx, and there is no stenosis or disc problem in close proximity below it, the Chiari Malformation should be listed as the etiological condition of the syrinx.
+If more than just the Chiari Malformation is believed to be causing the syrinx, each would be more accurately described as pathological.

 Dysautonomia occurs when damage has been done to the brainstem or Vagus nerve.
 Whenever either of these is damaged, often from compression at/near the craniocervical junction, the autonomic nervous system can begin to dysfunction.